PoloAudiovisual/Quatro/README.md

 WARNING !!!1!11
 =======

-The jacks used on this design are new-old-stock SMK PJ3410, whose pinout differs from [the ones that Thonk sells](https://www.thonk.co.uk/shop/pj3410/).
+For this design I used new-old-stock SMK jacks, almost identical to the [PJ3410](https://www.thonk.co.uk/shop/pj3410/) BUT they have different pinouts.
 You'll have to adapt them as following:

 ![adapt](jack_adapt.png)